 Quinoa is the seed of the goosefoot plant that is related to spinach.
 It was cultivated for centuries in South America before the colonization of the Americas.
 The Incans called it "the mother of all grains."
 It can be considered a whole grain even though it's not a true grain.

 Quinoa is relatively high in protein and fiber compared to pasta.
-One cup of cooked quinoa contains 39.4 g carbohydrate, 8.14 g protein, 3.4 g fat, 5 g fiber, and 222 calories.
+One cup of cooked quinoa contains 39.4 grams of carbohydrates, 8.14 grams of protein, 3.4 grams of fat, 5 grams of fiber, and 222 calories.
 It also provides iron and magnesium.
 It contains all nine essential amino acids, making it a complete protein and a welcome source of protein in a vegetarian diet.

 Quinoa is naturally gluten-free and has been shown in studies to be safe for people diagnosed with celiac disease.
 It is important for those who have gluten sensitivity to choose products that are labeled gluten-free and are not at risk of cross-contamination in facilities that also process wheat and other gluten-containing ingredients.